Navigating Tough School Years with SEL: How Middle Grade Books Empower Kids to Thrive and Belong

 Middle School Social Emotional Learning and Middle Grade Books

 Middle grade books are really optimized for cultivating social emotional learning activities and lessons.
 As someone who loved teaching writing and literacy and then went on to write a book for kids, this is my wheelhouse.
+Strong SEL for middle school can focus around characters that students see themselves in.

 I get really excited about this idea because books provide an opportunity for you to support SEL skill development without middle schoolers feeling like they are being patronized on how to be a human being.
 With middle grade books you’re able to explore themes, explore situations and conflicts that resonate with young readers and create natural buy in.